jadealx/SQL/README.md

   - **Aggregation Functions**: Used COUNT, SUM, and AVG to summarize data and extract meaningful metrics.
   - **Grouping**: Employed GROUP BY to aggregate data on specific categories such as customers, rewards, and products.
   - **Conditional Logic**: Implemented CASE statements to classify spending levels and adjust points distribution based on transaction amounts.
-  - **Window Functions**: Added a window function for advanced data insights, allowing for sophisticated comparisons and analysis.
   - **Subqueries**: Incorporated subqueries to filter and refine results, ensuring accuracy in the analysis.

 - **Database Design**: